diegopetrucci/Marvel-API-demo/README.md

 ## General overview
 This is very much a work in progress, as conventions and general practices are still up in the air for SwiftUI (and bugs are plenty).
 I'm sure in a few weeks, when WWDC 2020 "airs", this project will look already outdated — and that's great, technology moves on and new ways of working are continuously created.

 A general note before starting: while I've done the project using SwiftUI, and I've strived to write production-grade code, I would say the end result is not — SwiftUI is just not ready yet.
 Even in this relatively small project there are quite a few bugs that just wouldn't be there with UIKit (or even one of the already present declarative UI layers out there!).
-As an example, superhero photos in the `My squad` list appear and disappear seemingly randomly, and they sometimes flicker too.
-Or the main picture in the hero detail page does not ever load as `viewWillAppear` is never triggered.
-And let's not talk about `ScrollView`s :).
 Not even just bugs, but important APIs are missing too: there's no way of doing work in `viewWillAppear`, which would have suited this project a lot more making the UI transitions smoother.

 This notwithstanding, I've enjoyed playing with it and with Combine.
 It is very clearly the way forward for a lot of UI work in the future, even if not all, and the ease of development is increased greatly.
 Combine, in particular, I believe to be more ready than SwiftUI — I would bet that its adoption is a lot faster than its cousin.